-- CT2) Provide the permit and licence number to be cancelled. - CT3) Provide the connection order number to be cancelled, if applicable. - CT4) Provide a letter from the ISO endorsing the cancellation. - CT5) Describe whether any work on the construction of the transmission line or substation has been started, and if so, describe the extent of the work. - CT6) If any work on the construction of the transmission line or substation has been started, describe how the site will be reclaimed. - CT7) Confirm that personal notification was provided to occupants, residents, landowners, Indigenous groups, and other utilities on, or directly adjacent to, the project right-of-way or location.
+- CT2) Provide the permit and licence and connection order number (if applicable) to be cancelled. - CT3) Provide the connection order number to be cancelled, if applicable. - CT3) Provide a letter from the ISO endorsing the cancellation. - CT4) Describe whether any work on the construction of the transmission line or substation has been started, and if so, describe the extent of the work. - CT5) If any work on the construction of the transmission line or substation has been started, describe how the site will be reclaimed. - CT6) Confirm that personal notification was provided to occupants, residents, landowners, Indigenous groups, and other utilities on, or directly adjacent to, the project right-of-way or location.

-10 Battery storage facilities
+10 Energy storage facilities

-If an applicant is applying to construct and operate a new battery storage facility or to alter an approved battery storage facility, the application must include the information requirements listed in subsection 10.1.
+If an applicant is applying to construct and operate a new energy storage facility or to alter an approved energy storage facility, the application must include the information requirements listed in subsection 10.3 or 10.4.

-If a connection order is also part of the project, a separate interconnection application should be added prior to registering the proceeding.
+If a substation, power plant or connection to the Alberta Interconnected Electric Systemorder is also part of the project, a separate interconnection application form for each component should be added to the proceeding in eFiling prior tobefore registering the proceeding.